Q + A

 We are also looking a couple of major publishing deal options – with a few incentives for State based conservation groups to pre-order a number of books. it also allows them to also include some information about their projects.

 Larger, country-wide and international conservation organisations are also being considered as potential partners.
-We will update as publishing deals are secured.
+We will update if publishing deal secured.

 What we discovered early on on the research for our children’s rhyming books was the huge discrepancies in ‘facts’ online about the ambassador species we are producing books for.
 The rhymes of our books are being checked by a relevant animal expert from a University, Zoo or a well-respected conservation organisation.
 As these are children’s book, aimed at under eleven, a little creative license is permitted.
 Each rhyme will also be supported by a fact fact – which goes into some further detail – this is really for the adult or to be used at teacher notes in school presentation.
 We call then kidults books – entertainment for the children’ education for the kid in all of us.